Jonathan Cerullo: 2015-present

-In December of 2023, Cerullo, an original cast member, directed for the New York Public Library for the Performing Arts at Lincoln Center of Legs Diamond, the musical, in Concert & Conversation starring original cast members, Brenda Braxton, Bob Stillman, Christine Andreas and Randall Edwards.
+In December 2023, Cerullo, an original cast member, directed for the New York Public Library for the Performing Arts at Lincoln Center of Legs Diamond, the musical, in Concert & Conversation starring original cast members, Brenda Braxton, Bob Stillman, Christine Andreas and Randall Edwards.
 The musical was written by Peter Allen, Charles Suppon and Harvey Fierstein.
 The evening was moderated and hosted by Broadway World's Richard Ridge.

 Amas Musical Theater's 55-year Benefit Gala honoring Patricia Birch and Len Cariou was directed and staged by Cerullo, featuring Lorna Luft, Liz Callaway, Hugh Panaro, and Lee Roy Reams.

 In 2025, he directed and choreographed the NY Off-Broadway premiere of Mr Puppy, The Musical, based on the popular brand of the same name.
 Music and lyrics were composed by Grammy-nominated composer David Tolley.

+Directed and Staged the 50th Anniversary Concert of Bubbling Brown Sugar starring the Broadway veteran and award winning artist, Darlesia Cearcy and Darius de Haas.
+Celebrity Chief and TV Personality Carla Hall was the guest of honor and provided a Harlem Renaissance menu for the event.